codebar/tutorials/js/lesson2/tutorial.md

 console.log('Are there fewer students than pizzas?' + lessStudents);

 ```
-> Play around with changing the `coaches`, `students` and `pizzas`  variable numbers to familiarise yourself with it more.
+> Play around with changing the `coaches`, `students` and `pizzas` variable numbers to familiarise yourself with operators.

 You can also combine operators.